Race, Diversity, Equality & Inclusion – 7 Key Learnings

 If businesses truly stand behind their statements that Black Lives Matter, they need the moral conviction required to really examine their own behaviour and stay the course.

-3. Leaders Must Step up and Take Accountability For DE&I Outcomes (Embrace Quantitative Data)
+3. Leaders Must Step up & Take Accountability For DE&I Outcomes (Embrace Quantitative Data)

 Diversity, equality and inclusion are at the heart of your culture and employee experience and must be treated as a foundation to your organisation’s vision and values, not just an ‘HR programme’.
 It must become a business imperative that gains the same attention as any key performance indicator in your business with the associated budgets, metrics and accountability.
 Without the CEO and top leaders’ buy-in, any diversity and inclusion initiative will have a limited impact.